 I get a huge kick out of fiction within fiction.
 I particularly love it when fake games are included to further flesh out a world.

-We see this in video games a fair bit — particularly card games that players can use to make bank.
-Gwent is a strong example, being so popular that it's being released as a standalone.
-And let's not forget the likes of Pazaak and Wicked Grace.
+We see this in video games a fair bit, particularly card games that players can use to make bank.
+Gwent is a strong example; it was so popular that it has been released as a standalone several times over.
+And let’s not forget the likes of Pazaak and Wicked Grace.

 Hockey Dad – The Simpsons

 Hockey Dad is great because it’s simultaneously ridiculous and vaguely believable.

 Sports parents are hilarious and you can imagine this actually happening.
 Also, who wouldn’t want to play this game?

 The Simpsons made this list tough, because it has a long history of inventing games.
 There are far too many mention, but this video from College Humour claims to show all of them.